shawakash54/graphql_basics/README.md

 GraphQLObject type.
 Like in case, a book has an author and a author has many books.

-## Please create environment variables for your mongodb username and passoword.
+##Please create environment variables for your mongodb username and passoword.
 Environment variables used are:
  username: GRAPHQL_MONGODB_USER
  password: GRAPHQL_MONGO_PASSWORD

+##Mutations in GraphQL
+Mutation are like adding data, editing data, deleting data.